-Polls close in Kentucky gubernatorial race, as Trump calls for 'angry majority' to rise
+GOP's Bevin leading in Kentucky gubernatorial race, as Trump calls for 'angry majority' to rise

-Polls closed Tuesday evening in the closely contested governor's race in Kentucky, where President Trump has called for an "angry majority" of GOP voters -- a nod to Richard Nixon's “silent majority" and Ronald Reagan's “moral majority" -- to send a powerful message to Democrats heading into the 2020 election season.
+Republican incumbent Gov. Mark Bevin was ahead Tuesday evening in the closely contested governor's race in Kentucky, where President Trump has called for an "angry majority" of GOP voters -- a nod to Richard Nixon's “silent majority" and Ronald Reagan's “moral majority" -- to send a powerful message to Democrats heading into the 2020 election season.

+With 55 percent of precincts reporting, Bevin was leading Democratic Attorney General Andy Beshear, 51.1 percent (411,044 votes) to 46.9 percent (377,171 votes).
+But in a worrying sign for Republicans, Bevin was underperforming in Northern Kentucky, typically a GOP stronghold.

-Polls in Virginia's state legislature races, where Democrats are seeking to retake both chambers, have also closed.
-Voting in Mississippi's competitive governor's race will end at 8 p.m.
-ET.
+Polls have also closed in Mississippi's competitive gubernatorial race and Virginia's state legislature races, where Democrats are seeking to retake both chambers from slim GOP majorities.

 Headlining a fired-up rally at Rupp Arena in Lexington on Monday night, Trump jokingly acknowledged that the elections could be seen as a barometer of his popular support amid Democrats' impeachment inquiry.
 If Republicans triumphed, Trump remarked, the media would cover it as a "ho-hum" event -- but if Democrats won, the day would be portrayed as a major loss for the White House.